 (h) end-of-test option selected for SC03 Test as described in section G.7.2.

 3. ZEV Reporting Requirements.
 In order to verify the status of each manufacturer’s compliance with the ZEV requirements for a given calendar year, each manufacturer shall submit a report to the Executive Officer at least annually, by May 1 of the calendar year following the close of the model year, that identifies the necessary delivery and placement data of all vehicles generating ZEV credits or allowances, and all transfers and acquisitions of ZEV credits.
+A manufacturer electing to reserve credits from model year 2024 and 2025 vehicles for early compliance with the requirements for model years 2026 – 2028 under CCR, title 13, section 1962.4, must report that reservation in its report under this section as required in CCR, title 13, section 1962.4(j)(4).
 The manufacturer may update the report by September 1 to cover activities occurring between April 1 and June 30.
 If a manufacturer updates their annual California production numbers in their ZEV report, the annual NMOG production must also be updated.

 Determination of NEV Acceleration, Top Speed, and Constant Speed Range